BIGdeadLock/Shamoon/README.md

 To run it:
-  open a new cmd and cd to the shamoon folder (cd C:\Users\....\Shamoon\shamoon) in the cmd windows type: python shamoon.py -i
+  open a new cmd and cd to the shamoon folder (cd C:\Users\....\Shamoon\shamoon) in the cmd type: python shamoon.py -i

 In order to run the cleanup (deletion of all the files and process shamoon created): open a new cmd and cd to the shamoon folder (cd C:\Users\....\Shamoon\shamoon)
-	in the cmd windows type: python shamoon.py -d
+	in the cmd type: python shamoon.py -d

 # Please make sure there is live internet connection.